Tech at bedtime: Do electronic media devices cause sleep problems in children?

 Wolfe J, Kar K, Perry A, Reynolds C, Gradisar M, Short MA.
 Single night video-game use leads to sleep loss and attention deficits in older adolescents.
 J Adolesc.
 37(7):1003-9.

-Image of boy with blue light emitting device by Elena KHarchenko / istock
+Image of boy with teddy bear and blue light emitting device by Elena KHarchenko / istock